andrup/CarND-Advanced-Lane-Lines/README.md

 #### 1. Provide a link to your final video output.
 Your pipeline should perform reasonably well on the entire project video (wobbly lines are ok but no catastrophic failures that would cause the car to drive off the road!).

-The video is generated by processing all frames separately.
+The video is generated by processing all frames successively.
 I tested my preprocessing pipeline on all test images.
 The pipeline can be found in the function
 ```python
 	def preprocess_image(img, debug=False):